danrevah/shortify-punit/README.md

 The following instructions outline installation using Composer.
 If you don't have Composer, you can download it from [http://getcomposer.org/](http://getcomposer.org/)

- * Run either of the following commands, depending on your environment:

 ```
 $ composer require "danrevah/shortifypunit":"dev-master"
 $ php composer.phar require "danrevah/shortifypunit":"dev-master"